meraculin/meraculin.github.io/index.md

       * Fluorescence imaging
       * Optical tweezers

-#### Honors and Awards
-* Poster presentation award.
-The 61st Annual Meeting of the Biophysical Society of Japan.
-Nov 2023.
-* MEXT (U to U) Scholarship.
-Oct 2019 - Sep 2023.

 #### Organizational experiences
-* **The 36th Tohoku University International Festival (<a href="https://www.tufsa.net/tuif2023/dashboard" target="_blank">TUIF</a>), Leader (2023)**\\
+* **The 36th Tohoku University International Festival (<a href="https://www.tufsa.net/tuif2023" target="_blank">TUIF</a>), Leader (2023)**\\
-  * Led and coordinated the committee for the biggest international festival in Tohoku region, sold out 1000 tickets.
+  * Led and coordinated the committee for the biggest international festival in Tohoku region, amassing more than 3000 visitors.

 * **Tohoku University Foreign Student Association (<a href="https://www.tufsa.net/" target="_blank">TUFSA</a>), President (2023-2024)**\\
-  * Led the organizational reform of the association which had been inactive for three years due to the pandemic by rebuilding it from the ground up.
+  * Led the organizational reform of the association which had been inactive for three years due to the pandemic, by rebuilding it from the ground up.
+Responsibilities include leading the members to conceive, plan, and execute events, etc., to expand the circle of exchange between international and Japanese students within the university.